Fox-y Lady: Plot

-Rhonda Latimer, an aging reporter for Fox News Channel who is idolized by viewers because of her good looks, is dismissed when the network's first high-definition broadcast exposes her wrinkles, leaving a job opportunity open.
+Rhonda Latimer, an aging reporter for Fox News who is idolized by viewers because of her good looks, is dismissed when the network's first high-definition broadcast exposes her wrinkles, leaving a job opportunity open.
 Lois auditions for the part, ignoring Brian's impassioned warnings about Fox News' conservative bias, and she is chosen as the new reporter.
 On her first day reporting, she is assigned to do an exposé on Michael Moore to prove that he is a homosexual.
 When she spies on him outside his house, she sees Rush Limbaugh coming out, leading her to conclude that Limbaugh and Moore are in a relationship.
 However, Fox News refuses to allow any material that could compromise fellow conservative Limbaugh to be broadcast, leading Lois to realize that Brian was right about them.
 The two decide to take the story into their own hands and confront who they expect to be Moore and a naked Limbaugh in the same bedroom, only to discover that both are personas portrayed by Fred Savage, who has created bodysuits of them and other public figures – including Tony Danza, Camryn Manheim, Malcolm Jamal Warner, Kevin Nealon, John Forsythe and Lars Ulrich – as a means of continuing his acting career.
 He allows an impressed Lois and Brian to report his story instead.

 Meanwhile, Peter, with help from Chris and Meg, decides to create an animated series about a trio of handicapped ducks entitled Handi-Quacks due to Lois' newfound connections with Fox.
 Meg's reasonable, albeit banal, suggestions are ignored by Peter in favor of Chris' outlandish ideas, and Peter eventually fires her.
 He and Chris settle on developing the show's pilot episode around a joke involving a wood stove and a house of cards, and invite Cleveland, Quagmire and Joe to voice the characters.
-Although it is suggested that the crudely-animated and written pilot will likely fail, CEO Peter Chernin enjoys it and agrees to produce the show, but Peter is insulted when he suggests that the character Poopyface Tomato Nose's nose be a plum instead of a tomato.
-Peter's passion for Handi-Quacks impresses Chernin, who offers him complete creative control over the show's production, but a still-aggrieved Peter rebuffs the deal entirely, which he quickly regrets.
+Although it is suggested that the crudely animated and written pilot will likely fail, CEO Peter Chernin enjoys it and agrees to produce the show, but Peter is insulted when he suggests that the character Poopyface Tomato Nose's nose be a plum instead of a tomato.
+Peter's passion for Handi-Quacks impresses Chernin, who offers him full creative control over the show's production, but a still-aggrieved Peter rebuffs the deal entirely, which he quickly regrets.

 At the end of the episode, the family settles in to watch a new sitcom on Fox starring Savage; Lois reveals that she is no longer working as a reporter, but does not bother to reveal how or why due to a perceived lack of interest from the audience.